 A relatively large number of people in Munds Park - Forest Lakes telecommute to their jobs.
 Overall, about 14.65% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Munds Park - Forest Lakes is one of the most well-educated cities in the nation.
-49.45% of adults in Munds Park - Forest Lakes have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Munds Park - Forest Lakes ranks among the highest in the nation.
+Of the 25-and-older adult population in Munds Park - Forest Lakes, 49.45% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Munds Park - Forest Lakes in 2022 was $52,084, which is wealthy relative to Arizona and the nation.
 This equates to an annual income of $208,336 for a family of four.
 However, Munds Park - Forest Lakes contains both very wealthy and poor people as well.